IDLM: Inverse-distilled Diffusion Language Models: Preliminaries

-\ecoparagraph{Connection to this work.} In \emph{continuous} space, the model distribution $p_\theta$ is typically represented via a few-step generator and reparameterized, allowing the optimization of~\eqref{eq:inverse optimization problem} via backpropagation through sampled trajectories.
-In contrast, extending this approach to the \emph{discrete} domain presents several challenges, stemming from the inherent characteristics of discrete spaces.
+\ecoparagraph{Connection to this work.} In \emph{continuous} space, inverse distillation was extensively explored by prior works~\citep{gushchin2025inverse,kornilov2025universal, selikhanovych2025one}.
+Our main goal is to extend this idea to the \emph{discrete} domain.
+However, it presents several challenges, stemming from the inherent characteristics of discrete spaces.
 These include \underline{theoretical concerns} regarding the validity of the training objective, due to the non-uniqueness of its minimizers, as well as \underline{practical difficulties} related to the non-differentiability of discrete sampling.
-Our objective is to extend the inverse distillation framework to the widely studied class of DLMs by addressing both of these challenges, as discussed in (\wasyparagraph\ref{sec:idlm}).